Conversational Quotient - NLP, NLU and NLG for chatbots

 NLU is an AI-hard problem – meaning solving it could give true artificial general intelligence to machines.

-With respect to a chatbot, one of the key NLU problems is the ability to determine the ‘intent’ of a user’s message.
+With respect to NLP ai chatbot, one of the key NLU problems is the ability to determine the ‘intent’ of a user’s message.
 We otherwise refer to this as intent classification.

 Let’s take an example.
 Say a user sends the following message to a chatbot:

 ‘I want to travel from London to New York’

 An NLU chatbot would be able to determine this as a ‘booking intent’ i.e. the user wants to make a booking.
 It should also determine that this user typically travels from London to New York via flight and narrow down the intent to a ‘flight booking intent’.

 If the user would have typed ‘I want to go to New York,' the chatbot would have still determined the intent as ‘flight booking intent’ and additionally got the user’s current location as London.
 This is a true understanding of the meaning of a message and usage of contextual information to get a deeper meaning.
 More like, for bringing out the conversational quotient.

 NLU is achieved by using a machine learning classification algorithm, tons of training data consisting of the user messages and the correct intents, and building a model that can accurately classify the user’s intent.
 We should also train the model to handle variations of messages having the same intent to handle ambiguous sentences.

-We can make use of tools such as Rasa NLU to easily develop NLU for a chatbot to focus on the conversational quotient.
+We can make use of tools such as Rasa NLU to easily develop NLU for a nlp chatbot to focus on the conversational quotient.

 Natural Language Generation

 The challenge with human language is that it will not conform to a pre-defined format or script.
 At different points in time, the same human may type different messages for the same intent.
 Plus, many times humans are abstract and ambiguous in conversations.
 How does the chatbot handle such situations?

-A chatbot possessing NLG ability would mean that the chatbot knows what exact and clear response (message) to generate for a corresponding user message.
+A ai chatbot possessing NLG ability would mean that the nlp chatbot knows what exact and clear response (message) to generate for a corresponding user message.